 Installation Time: 7 to 21 Days

 Pool installation can take anywhere from a week to three weeks, depending on the type of pool you’re putting in.
-With a fiberglass or vinyl liner pool, the installation time should be pretty quick.
+The installation time should be quick with a fiberglass or vinyl liner pool.
 The pool liner is already made, so all the contractor needs to do is pick it up and put it in.

 With a concrete pool, there’s no pre-made pool liner.
 You’ll need to hire a gunite or shotcrete crew to handle the special mixture, and then wait for it to cure before you do anything else.
 Depending on the size, gunite/shotcrete can take a week or a little longer to completely cure.

 Additional water features and landscaping in the pool design will also extend the timeframe.